Hunter-Association/Werewolves-in-Space/README.md

 <img src="https://imgur.com/gNzcHHP.png" />

 # About
- Werewolf is a horror game of social deduction that can be played with a large group of people.
-The object of the game is to identify and kill the  werewolves amongst the astronauts.
+Werewolves In Space is a horror game of social deduction that can be played with a group of up to 8 daring players.
+The object of the game is to identify and kill the werewolves hiding amongst the astronauts.
+	The space setting combined with fearsome werewolves puts a unique and eerie twist on this game of “find the murderer”.
+Players can chat to share and defend their suspicions in real time and watch as condemned players die and werewolves eat their fellow astronauts.
+As players die they leave the realm of the living but can still communicate with other dead players.
+Players can choose from 5 fearless astronaut adventurers to try and make it through the seemingly never ending days in space with the unceasing worry of being eaten by a werewolf or accused and killed by your fellow astronauts.
+Good luck making it to the end of your journey!
  <h3>Built With:</h3>
   <a href='#'>MongoDB</a>
  &#160; | &#160;